jackmiller2708/Programming/Concepts and Techniques/Advanced/Techniques/Dynamic Programming.md

 Here `DP[index][weight]` tells us the maximum profit it can make by taking items from range `1` to `index` having the capacity of sack from range `1` to `W` to be `weight`.
 Therefore, here the parameters `index` and `weight` together can uniquely identify a subproblem for the Knapsack problem.

-If you're still confused then the subproblem is that

-> from item at `1` to `index`, what is the maximum profit consider the `weight` of that item plus the remaining weight capacity's profit based on the previously calculated items and the total capacity of the bag.

 ### Step 3: Formulating a relation among states
 This part is the _hardest_ part of solving a DP problem and requires a lot of intuition, observation, and **PRACTICE!!**
 #### How to compute state?